NejibK/techExcellence/README.md

 2. Click "Go -->".
 A new window with your default echo-bot root opens.

 3. package.json: Main dependencies

-    - "botbuilder" => The microsoft bot framework library (version 4.6)
+    - botbuilder: The microsoft bot framework library (version 4.6)

-    - "dotenv" => library for managing environment variables
+    - dotenv: library for managing environment variables

-    - "restify" => which will allow us to create our RESTful web service
+    - restify: which will allow us to create our RESTful web service

 4.	index.js: